bokae/anet_course/lectures/03_graph_theory/README.md

-Picture at Centralitiy Measures does not render properly.// Download to see!
+Picture at Centralitiy Measures does not render properly.
+Download the file should solve the problem!